Angadlamba/unity-hierarchy-folders/README.md

 ## Features

 1. Deletes themselves on **Play** and **Build** while keeping all children in place.
 Helping project organization in Editor while keeping performance at runtime.
-2. Can be **Translated**, **Rotated** and **Scaled** freely just like any Game Object, yes the children will maintain the Transform modifications after the Folders delete themselves.
-3. Behaves as a pivot that is always centered at their children for easy manipulation.
+2. Can be **Translated**, **Rotated** and **Scaled** freely just like any `GameObject`, yes the children will maintain the `Transform` modifications after the Folders delete themselves.
+(Behaves as a pivot that is always centered at their children for easy manipulation).
+3. Can be locked to make working with it's children `Transform` values more intuitive.
+(Can be locked/unlocked as many times as necessary, at any time).
-4. Works just fine with **RectTransforms**.
+4. Works just fine with `RectTransforms`.
 (You can simply work normally as if the Folder is not even there).
 5. Folder icon colors, for a little bit of customization.

 #### Observations
-> 1. For Folders to work correctly with **RectTransform**s it needs a **RectTransform** of it's own, to do this automatically just create a new Hierarchy Folder as a child of a Game Object that has a **RectTransform**, like a Canvas for example.
+> 1. For Folders to work correctly with `RectTransform`s it needs a `RectTransform` of it's own.
+To do this automatically just create a new Hierarchy Folder as a child of a `GameObject` that has a `RectTransform`, like a Canvas for example.
-> 2. Changing the Folder's **RectTransform** values is not advised in order to maintain consistent results, I decided against hiding it just in case anyone needs to use it, but using Folders with **RectTransform**s was designed to be *set & forget*.
+> 2. Changing the Folder's ``RectTransform`` values is not advised in order to maintain consistent results, I decided against hiding it just in case anyone needs to use it, but using Folders with `RectTransform`s was designed to be *set & forget*.
-> 3. Keep in mind that when a child is reparented it's Transform values change based on the new parent's Transform values.
-If for some reason you have code that relies on a Game Object having very particular Transform values things will break if it is a child of a Folder, because, as expected, it will get reparented on Play/Build and it's Transform values will change.
-Also, If a folder is scaled all children will keep their local scale of 1, 1, 1 while parented to the Folder, but will inherit the Folder's scale once reparented.
+> 3. * Keep in mind that when a child is reparented it's `Transform` values change relative to its new parent's `Transform` values.
+If for some reason you have code that relies on a `GameObject` having very particular `Transform` values things will break if it is a child of a Folder, because, as expected, it will get reparented on **Play**/**Build** and it's `Transform` values will change (unless the Folder is locked).
+>    * Also, when reparented a child's scale gets multiplied by the parent's scale.
 I consider this a feature, but it may trip up people that are not expecting it to be the case.
+For best and consistent results do not scale a Folder if you can help it, if you need to scale something do it in the mesh itself.

 ## Installation